-Are you making the most from your Display Energy Certificates assessment?
+Are you making the most of your Display Energy Certificate assessment?

 As we all should know, having a Display Energy Certificate, or DEC, is a legal requirement and must be displayed in public buildings.
 But are you making the most of the compulsory assessment?
 You may or may not have noticed that alongside your Display Energy Certificates is an accompanying Advisory Report (AR).